 - Demonstrate an attachment to the principles and ideals of the U.S. Constitution

 Step 2: Prepare Your Application, USCIS Processing of Form N-400

-The application for citizenship is Form N-400, Application for Naturalization.
-This is one of the longest and most complicated USCIS applications.
-The instructions alone are 18 pages and the application is 20!
+The citizenship application is Form N-400, Application for Naturalization.
+This is one of the longest and most complicated United States Citizenship and Immigration Services (USCIS) applications.
+The instructions alone are 18 pages, and the application is 20.

-Not only does the application require a lot of time to complete, it requires a lot of supporting documentation.
-In most cases, you’ll need to include the following supporting documentation with your application:
+Not only does the application require a lot of time to complete, but it also requires a lot of supporting documentation.
+In most cases, you’ll need to include the following documents along with your application: